 - Scaffolding accidents – scaffolding is commonly used during the construction or repair of buildings.
 Improper construction, inadequate materials, or failure to use proper safety techniques can lead to a fall and/or the collapse of the scaffolding.

 - Crane accidents – cranes are frequently used to move heavy building materials around a construction site.
-Operator error and/or over-loading the crane can lead to the load coming lose and tumbling to the ground – putting everyone on the ground at risk.
+Operator error and/or overloading the crane can lead to the load coming to lose and tumbling to the ground – putting everyone on the ground at risk.

 - Struck by object – along with falls, electrocutions, and “caught in-between” accidents, “struck by object” accidents are included in OSHA’s “Fatal Four” which represent three out of every five construction industry fatalities.